cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 Testing VR games with WiVRn and WlxOverlay-S on Fedora, using XRizer for SteamVR/OpenVR compatibility.

 ## Current notes:
-- Occasional `amdgpu` reset occur.
+- Occasional `amdgpu` resets occur.
 - Recently my setup has developed screen "tearing", mostly in high-intensity scenes.
 No idea why.
 Very distracting.
+- I need to re-test a lot of these games with newer updates to XRizer.

 ### Shortcuts